Picovoice/rhino/README.md

 }
 ```

-Now the handle `rhino` can be used to infer intent from incoming audio stream.
+Now the handle `rhino` can be used to infer intent from an incoming audio stream.
 Rhino accepts single channel, 16-bit PCM
 audio.
 The sample rate can be retrieved using `pv_sample_rate()`.
 Finally, Rhino accepts input audio in consecutive chunks
-(frames) the length of each frame can be retrieved using `pv_rhino_frame_length()`.
+(frames); the length of each frame can be retrieved using `pv_rhino_frame_length()`.

 ```c
 extern const int16_t *get_next_audio_frame(void);